wangyb97/PyPPI/docs/source/Features.rst

             Used to determine the ``RSA`` feature shape, can be set to any meaningful value.
 The default value is 1.

     .. note:: The calculation methods of ``dssp`` and ``RSA`` are different, so the shape dimension is different, but the generated features are both protein structural features.
 So set one of them to true.

+        And ``dssp`` only suppose the datasets of seq_186.fasta and seq_164.fasta.

 .. py:method:: PyPPI.Features.generateLanguageModelFeatures(model='ProtT5')